-If this option is set to Disabled, AMIBIOS does not wait for you to press the <F1> key after an error message.
-The settings are Enabled or Disabled.
-The Optimal and Fail-Safe default settings are Enabled.
+If this option is set to Disabled, AMIBIOS does not wait for you to press the $\langle F1 \rangle$ key after an error message.
+The setting is Enabled or Disabled.
+The Optimal and Fail-Safe default setting is Enabled.

 Hit Del Message Display: